30ozSteak/Snow-Tell/README.md

 - add functionality that requires the user to select a size before adding to cart
 - fix sizing hover effects
 - add another row ( or two ) of products that are overflow hidden and populate the area of a remove()'d card
+- add ability to flip over the card and read a small blurb about it.

 #### Summer Sale Hero Landing
 - Fix this entire thing.
 It's too big, it's not cropped right, the text is in an <li> which prevents it from looking like all the other h2's on the page, etc. This part's a mess.
 It could be also be a carousel